Introduction

 High-Temp Needs: Industrial processes like steelmaking require furnaces exceeding 1200°C.

-2. Uniformity & Stability Look for:
+2. Uniformity & Stability

 Uniformity ≤±1°C (critical for aerospace-grade calibrations).